character-ai/prompt-poet/README.md

 - name: a unique name given to the prompt part used for readability and sometimes used functionally such as for truncation.
 - content: the string payload representing the content to be tokenized for this prompt part.
 - role: (optional) the role of the author of this message.
 - truncation_priority: (optional) the priority given to the prompt part during truncation.
 No value or a value of 0 means this part will never be truncated from the prompt.
+If no parts have truncation_priority set and the token_limit is exceeded, truncation will fail.
+Specifically, if after truncation the prompt tokens exceed the token limit prompt.truncate() will raise.
+For two parts with the same truncation priority, they will be truncated in order in which they appear in the template.

 ```python
 from prompt_poet import Prompt